node-migrator-bot/barkeep/readme.md

 ### prepare-deploy
 *An experimental task that determines what files to upload or delete from an Amazon S3 buckets when mirroring a local directory.
 It is meant to be run before the `s3` task in the [grunt-s3](https://github.com/pifantastic/grunt-s3) project.*

+### ducksboard
+*Sends file size data to ducksboard for reporting purposes.
+Useful for tracking the size of your JavaScript web applications over time.*

+### clean
+* A task that will delete the files and/or directories of your choice. *

 ## Examples

 See grunt.js in the barkeep directory.